-- The cost of living adjustments increased from 0.00% to 2.00% - The actuarial valuation method changed from the Entry Age Normal Cost Method, with the unfunded actuarial liability amortized over a rolling 10 year period to the Entry Age Normal Cost Method, with the unfunded actuarial liability amortized over 10 years and a future liability changes amortized over average expected future lifetime. - The provision for expenses changed from \$55,000 to a replacement of prior year's expenses paid from the trust. - The mortality table changed from the RP-2000 Mortality Table projected to 2015 with scale AA with no collar adjustment to the RP-2000 Mortality Table projected to 2016 with scale AA with no collar adjustment.
+- Cost of living adjustment from 2.0% for all years after current applicable contract to 0.00% until February 28, 2018 and 2.0% per annum thereafter. - The provision for expenses changed from \$55,000 to a replacement of prior year's expenses paid from the trust. - The mortality table changed from the RP-2000 Mortality Table projected to 2016 with scale AA with no collar adjustment to the RP-2014 Generational Mortality Table (Blue Collar) adjusted to 2006 with projected improvements after year 2006 under Projection Scale MP-2016 (male and female scales).

 The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: